Gayanukaa/Hotel-Management-System/README.md

 ### Python OOP and GUI + SQLite3 DBMS

-Project coded using Visual Studio Code
+Project coded using Visual Studio Code.\
+Self-study project to overview OOP, DBMS and GUI.

 Execute file to run